Aristófanes Cedeño, Executive Director and Academic Dean

 Beth is originally from Sulphur, KY.
 She graduated from Sullivan Junior College of Business in Louisville.
 She retired from the Cabinet for Economic Development, Bluegrass State Skills Corporation in September 2012, where she served as the Executive Staff Advisor for the program.
 She began working for the Governor’s Scholars Program as a part-time employee during the winter of 2013 and recently joined the staff full-time in August of 2014.
 Beth currently lives in Frankfort with her husband, John.
-She has one son and one grandson.
+She has one son and two grandchildren.
 She enjoys serving her church; spending time with family and friends; and traveling.

 Rita began working for the Governor's Scholars Program in 1998.
 She is originally from Frankfort, where she still resides with her husband, Steve.
 Rita has two children and one grandchild.
 In her spare time, Rita loves exploring the outdoors, spending time with family and friends, traveling, and serving her church.